microsoft/react-native-windows/vnext/docs/NativeModulesSetup.md

 1. Select `Properties`.
 1. Under `Build`, Change `Copy Local` to `False`.

+Also make sure your library project is targeting the same version of C++/WinRT as Microsoft.ReactNative.
+You can check the version by opening `Microsoft.ReactNative.vcxproj` file located at `node_modules\react-native-windows\Microsoft.ReactNative`.
+Update the versions in `MyLibrary.vcxproj` if necessary.

 Now, you're technically ready to go, but in order to improve the developer experience, it's also **highly recommended** to also add a reference to the appropriate helper shared project.
 These projects contain the attributes (C#) and macros (C++) as described in the [Native Modules](./NativeModules.md) and [View Managers](./ViewManagers.md).

 If you're writing in C#, you'll want to add `Microsoft.ReactNative.SharedManaged`: